Depression and Anxiety are Signs of Strength

-Once you’re on the ride, your heart begins to beat, everything is spinning, the cars spin around 360° several times.
-We’re plunged into dark tunnels and the balloons are flying at you, almost like they’re attacking.
+Once you’re on the ride, your heart begins to race, everything is spinning.
+The cars spin around 360° several times.
+We’re plunged into dark tunnels and things are flying at you, almost like they’re attacking you.

 Your breathing accelerates and your heart keeps beating hard.
 You feel like something’s got to give at any moment.
-Your feelings are jumbled, your chest feels tight, you can’t move and are unable to do anything.
+Your feelings are jumbled, your chest feels tight, and are unable to do anything.

 In this sense, anxiety is like a bad roller coaster ride.
-It will eventually stop, but you don’t know when or how, so keeping yourself under control in face of this uncertainty is complicated.
+It will eventually stop, but you don’t know when or how so keeping yourself under control in face of this uncertainty is difficult.

 Want to learn more?
 Read: 9 Effective Tips to Fight Depression Naturally

-Depression is the straw that broke the camel’s back, a load that’s already made heavy by complicated situations and circumstances that have left a deep impression on you and leave you feeling unsettled.
+Depression is a compilation of complicated situations and circumstances that have left a deep impression on you and leave you feeling unsettled.